g4m3r0/GSL-Software-Docs/guide.md

 ## Quick Start

-1. Press on *Autopilot* to automatically download proxy source from our server and the testing process will be started.
+1. Press on *Autopilot* to automatically download a list of proxy source from our servers.
+The autopilot will scrap if tehand test proxies from those source automatically.
 Working proxy server will be added to the *Proxy List*.

 ![Autopilot](assets/img/autopilot.gif)